AdobeDocs/experience-manager-65.sv-SE/help/assets/launch.md

 * (Obligatoriskt) *Adobe Analytics* -tillägg

-Om du vill konfigurera det här tillägget behöver du först det Report Suite-ID som finns i Adobe Analytics, under **[!UICONTROL Admin > Report Suite]**, under kolumnrubriken **[!UICONTROL Report Suite-ID]** .
+To configure this extension, you will first need the Report Suite ID found in Adobe Analytics, under **[!UICONTROL Admin > Report Suite]**, under the **[!UICONTROL Report Suite ID]** column header.

-(Endast i demonstrationssyfte kommer rapportsvitens-ID för **[!UICONTROL DynamicMediaViewersExtensionDoc]** Report Suite att användas i följande skärmbilder.
-Detta ID skapades och användes tidigare när du [valde en rapportsvit](#selecting-a-report-suite) .)
+(For demonstration purposes only, the Report Suite ID of the **[!UICONTROL DynamicMediaViewersExtensionDoc]** Report Suite will be used in the following screenshots.
+Detta ID skapades och användes tidigare när du [valde en rapportsvit](#selecting-a-report-suite).)

 ![image2019-7-8_16-45-34](assets/image2019-7-8_16-45-34.png)